fp-ts/core/docs/modules/Option.ts.md

 ## as

-Maps the `Some` value of this option to the specified constant value.
+Maps the `Some` value of this `Option` to the specified constant value.

 **Signature**